Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Koopman approximants for control systems

-Currently, the upper bound presented in \Cref{t:control_main} depends on $h_\calX$, $N$ and $\varepsilon$.
-As indicated in \Cref{r:sampling}, for fixed $N$, more and more data points in the micro grid $\overline{\calX}$ may be leveraged by using also a finer macro grid $\calX$ (thus, decreasing $h_\calX$) and decreasing the cluster radius $\varepsilon$, as more neighbors are contained in a smaller neighborhood.
+\end{proof} {Note that the full rank condition on the controls may be viewed as a condition ensuring \emph{persistently exciting} inputs as commonly used in data-driven control, see e.g.\ \cite{de2019formulas}.}

-We conclude this section by a remark concerning alternative control sampling schemes and the dependence of the error bound on the number cluster elements $N$. \begin{remark} (a) If it is possible to sample the controlled flow map $f(x,u)$ at $(x_\ell,u_{\ell,i})$, $\ell\in [1:d]$, $i\in [1:N]$, we can choose $x_{\ell,i} = x_\ell$ in Step 2 of \Cref{alg:cap} and thus $\varepsilon=0$.
-Hence, we obtain the error bound
+Currently, the upper bound presented in \cref{t:control_main} depends on $h_\calX$, $N$, and~$\varepsilon$.
+As indicated in the discussion following \cref{alg:cap}, for fixed $N$, more data points in the micro grid $\overline{\calX}$ may be leveraged by using also a finer macro grid $\calX$ (thus, decreasing $h_\calX$) and decreasing the cluster radius $\varepsilon$, as more neighbors are contained in a smaller neighborhood.